lmriccardo/leetcode-fetcher/README.md

 ## Current Limitations and futures 🚧

 - Up to now, the only possible target language to save the problem code snippet is Python3.
-- Source code formatting bug when the problem introduces structures or mulitple function definition (try a tree problem)